Adding an Op

 }

-// If input A is a vector (1D tensor), 1 is prepended to its dimension for the
+// If input A is a vector (1D tensor), 1 is prepended to its dimensions for

-// purpose of the matrix multiply.
-After the matrix multiply, the prepended
+// the purpose of the matrix multiplication.
+After the matrix

 if (inputAType.getRank() == 1) {